-FREQUENTLY ASKED QUESTIONS (FAQs)

-ON

-GOODS AND SERVICES TAX (GST)
+FREQUENTLY ASKED QUESTIONS (FAQs) ON GOODS AND SERVICES TAX (GST)

-2nd Edition.
-31st March, 2017
+2nd Edition: 31st March, 2017 (Updated up to 1st July, 2017)

 FOREWORD

 The compilation of frequently asked questions on GST brought out by the apex training institute under the Central Board of Excise & Customs (CBEC) the National Academy of Customs, Excise & Narcotics (NACEN), has been extremely well received.
 These GST FAQs were released on 21st September, 2016 by the Hon'ble Finance Minister and were based on the Model GST Law as on June, 2016.
 The GST FAQs were translated in many regional languages to ensure dissemination across the country.